Matching NNLO to parton shower using N$^3$LL colour-singlet transverse momentum resummation in GENEVA: Conclusion

 In this work we have presented an extension of the \geneva method which uses the transverse momentum of the colour singlet as the \zerojet resolution variable.
 As a first application, we have provided an NNLO+PS description of Drell-Yan pair production, by matching the parton level calculation with the \pythiaEight parton shower.
 The method presented here is fully general and can be readily applied to other colour-singlet processes.

 In this specific implementation, the transverse momentum resummation is performed at N$^3$LL accuracy by interfacing \geneva with the \radish code.
 We have validated our predictions of the transverse momentum resummation by comparing with the N$^3$LL+NNLO$_0$ results obtained with the \Matrix{}+\radish interface.
 The use of the transverse momentum as \zerojet resolution variable allowed us to reduce the impact of missing power corrections in the NNLO calculation.
 Setting $\pt^\text{cut} = 1$~GeV, we have found that the missing power corrections contribute below the permille level.
 We validated our NNLO differential predictions by comparing a few selected distributions against the \Matrix program.
 The availability of a fully exclusive event generator at this accuracy allows for the evaluation of any fiducial cross section, also correctly resumming linear power corrections associated with cuts on the lepton kinematics.

-National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DEAC02-05CH11231, for the availability of the high performance comp We have then studied the impact of parton shower and hadronisation on our predictions and found that the NNLO description of inclusive observables is preserved after both shower and hadronisation.
+We have then studied the impact of parton shower and hadronisation on our predictions and found that the NNLO description of inclusive observables is preserved after both shower and hadronisation.
 An important outcome of this study is the observation that it is possible to maintain an extremely good agreement between the N$^3$LL+NLO$_1$ result for the transverse momentum spectrum and the \geneva results after the shower by choosing a more local recoil scheme in \pythiaEight.
 We have also quantified the impact of nonperturbative corrections after hadronisation on the transverse momentum distribution, finding, as expected, that they are localised below the peak.

 The construction of an NNLO+PS event generator is subject to several assumptions, and the choice of which resolution variables are used is of particular importance.
 The availability of two different \zerojet resolution variables within the \geneva framework allows us to robustly assess the impact of such choices on differential observables for the first time.
 We have studied the effect of the shower and hadronisation (including MPI effects) on the higher-logarithmic partonic predictions using both $\mathcal T_0$ and $\pt$ as \zerojet resolution variable.
 The major differences are observed below the peak region, where the higher-order resummation of the correct logarithms is necessary to reproduce the correct behaviour.
 Nonetheless, the two predictions are in reasonable agreement, with the size of the differences never exceeding $15\%$ for the $\pt$ and $\phi^*$ distributions.